dask/dask-blog/_posts/2021-02-00-the-life-science-community.md

 * We emailed other life scientists in our network, asking them to let their networks know too
 * We contacted a number of life science researchers directly.
 * We contacted several other scientific software groups directly and spoke with the developers.

+## Join the discussion

+Come join us in the Dask slack!
+We have a #life-science channel so there's a place to discuss things relevant to the Dask life science community.
+You can [request an invite to the Slack here](https://docs.google.com/forms/d/e/1FAIpQLScBi8YOx3gGkL9rz8TsRTIZYiRha9qYOvXu4EZx9qGLtjLGCw/viewform?usp=sf_link).